kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 Note that the RuntimePatches API cannot be used to set environment variables for the node, dataset-initializer, or model-initializer containers, nor to override command, args, image, or resources on the trainer container.

-For a more complete description of the API's structure, restrictions and use cases, check out the [RuntimePatches Operator Guide](https://www.kubeflow.org/docs/components/trainer/operator-guides/runtime-patches/#runtimepatches-overview).
+For a complete description of the API's structure, restrictions and use cases, check out the [RuntimePatches Operator Guide](https://www.kubeflow.org/docs/components/trainer/operator-guides/runtime-patches/#runtimepatches-overview).

 ⚠️ **This API introduces Breaking Changes!!**